In Elm, strings are represented with double quotes:

 We can even pinpoint where exactly the substring lies with the

-indexes returns an empty list when it can’t find the specified substring.
+indexes returns an empty list when it can’t find a substring.
 Otherwise it returns an index where the substring starts for each occurrence.
 And remember when we count indexes in Elm, we have to start from

 0. We can also use the